Toam/bonjournpm.fr/_posts/2014-04-24-welcome-to-jekyll2.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Jekyll!
+2"
-date:   2014-04-24
+subtitle: "Un super sous titre"
-categories: jekyll update
+category: jekyll
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!